-Covid 19 coronavirus: Level 1 freedom after 75 days of alert level restrictions
+Covid 19 coronavirus: Level 1 - Jacinda Ardern on New Zealand's new freedoms

 But strict border measures remain as the Government considers allowing more overseas arrivals including Australians, international students and foreign essential workers.

-The ongoing global pandemic meant that more cases will inevitably arise, but being Covid-free was an achievement that should be celebrated, Prime Minister Jacinda Ardern said.
+The ongoing global pandemic meant that more cases would inevitably arise, but being Covid-free was an achievement that should be celebrated, Prime Minister Jacinda Ardern said.

 "I did a little dance," she said yesterday when asked how she reacted to the news of no active cases.